michaeljclark/glxsync/README.md

 ### Non-blocking IO

-A pre-requesite for extended synchronization with frame pacing is a non-blocking event loop.
+A prerequisite for extended synchronization with frame pacing is a non-blocking event loop.
 A typical X11 application eventloop calls `XNextEvent` to read events from the event queue but `XNextEvent` will block if the event queue is empty.
 The XLib `ConnectionNumber(dpy)` interface exists to retrieve the file